Safari tourism on brink of extinction as insurers and government fiddle

 Fine print gives rise to a paradoxical situation — the lockdown prevented infections on which insurance payouts are now contingent

 Though the effect is vast and hard to quantify, everyone knows the Covid-19 shutdown of the tourism industry is wreaking havoc on businesses and value chains reliant on travel and tourism.
 What industry could possibly be sustained on zero income, with zero subsidies or bailouts, for the length of time government has imposed on our sector?
 Our ailing businesses and the millions of people we directly and indirectly employ seemingly stand alone.

 At the worst possible time the apocalyptic intersection and combination of two key issues are unfolding that spell the collapse of the safari tourism industry as we know it. ..

-Would you like to comment on this article or view other readers' comments?
+Would you like to comment on this article?

-Register (it's quick and free) or sign in now.
+Sign up (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.